 Broader portfolios for companies

-The pipeline sees the development of broader portfolios for companies so that they can market products in all three major areas—hemophilia A, hemophilia B, von Willebrand disease and inhibitors—and not just one or two, as is the case today.
+The pipeline sees the development of broader portfolios for companies so that they can market products in all major areas—hemophilia A, hemophilia B, von Willebrand disease and inhibitors—and not just one or two.
 This has the potential to increase world supply and competition.
 In a worldwide market growing by 8% a year, this is a good thing.

 While not all of these products will make it to market, many are very promising.
-We will update these charts periodically.
-We invite you to consult this page regularly to follow progress.
+We update these charts periodically; we invite you to consult this page regularly to follow progress.

 In the last several years, Health Canada has approved 14 new products:

 - Alprolix, an extended half-life recombinant factor IX manufactured by Sanofi, in March 2014;

 - Eloctate, an extended half-life recombinant factor VIII manufactured by Sanofi, in August 2014;